 Please note: There is no waiting area in the Animal Care and Rescue Center for guests who do not meet the age requirements or are not participating in the tour.

-Tours typically last 1.5 to 2 hours and are offered on weekends and select Fridays.
+Tours typically last 1.5 to 2 hours and are offered on weekends.
 Please reference the current schedule located under “Book Your Tour Now” on the right side of the page for the most up-to-date schedule.

 Location and Parking: